The Elusive Downtown Art Museum

 A behind-the-scenes proposal to put a branch of the University of Oregon’s art museum on the riverfront in downtown Eugene has been shot down by UO leadership as too expensive, Eugene Weekly has learned.

-The idea was brought to the UO Leadership Council in early November by Jill Hartz, executive director of the Jordan Schnitzer Museum of Art.
+The idea was brought to the Jordan Schnitzer Museum of Art’s Leadership Council in early November by Jill Hartz, the museum’s executive director.

 Hartz’ proposal would mean moving major parts of Schnitzer museum operations — including its collection of Northwest art and its lucrative and popular Masterworks Program — to the modernist 101,000-square-foot Eugene Water and Electric Board headquarters on the Willamette River downtown.